Steinbeck-Lab/coconut/README.md

 ## About COCONUT

-COCONUT is an open-access database dedicated to the collection and dissemination of natural products.
+COCONUT is an open-access database dedicated to collecting and disseminating natural products.
 It aims to provide researchers, scientists, and enthusiasts with comprehensive and easily accessible data on a wide variety of natural compounds.
-The database includes detailed information on the chemical structures, literature references and sources of these compounds, facilitating research and discovery in the field of natural products.
+The database includes detailed information on the chemical structures, literature references and sources of these compounds, facilitating research and discovery in natural products.

 ## Features

 - **Extensive Database**: Contains information on thousands of natural products from diverse sources (63).
-- **Chemical Structures**: Provides detailed chemical structures for each natural product, aiding in research and identification.
+- **Chemical Structures**: Provides detailed chemical structures for each natural product, aiding research and identification.
 - **Search and Filter**: Advanced search and filtering options to find compounds based on specific criteria easily.
 - **Online Submission and Curation**: Allows users to contribute new data, ensuring the database remains current and comprehensive.
 - **API Access**: Provides API access for seamless integration with other tools and databases.